umbraco/UmbracoDocs/15/umbraco-cms/fundamentals/setup/upgrading/version-specific/README.md

 * **Snapshots are removed**

 Snapshots has been removed, this means that any code that used `IPublishedSnapshot`, and by extension `IPublishedSnapshotAccessor`, must be updated.
-The specific changes depends on the use case of the snapshot, in most cases it can be solved by instead injecting `IPublishedContentCache` or `IPublishedMediaCache` and using those directly.
+Inject `IPublishedContentCache` or `IPublishedMediaCache` and use those directly instead.

 * **Modelsbuilder models needs to be rebuilt**